ksantyr/Space_game/README.md

 ## License

 This game is distributed under the [MIT License].
-See the LICENSE file for details.
+(Open Source license).

 Enjoy your space adventure, and may you achieve the highest score in Space Game!
 If you encounter any issues or have suggestions for improvement, please feel free to reach out and provide feedback.